Still Trappin'

-"Still Trappin'" is a song by American rappers Lil Durk and King Von.
+"Still Trappin" is a song by American rappers Lil Durk and King Von.
 It was released on December 24, 2020, from the former's sixth studio album, The Voice.
 The song marks the sixth collaboration between the artists.
 Deemed a "menacing", "sinister" song, it finds the rappers detailing life in gangsterism.

 Background

-Lil Durk and King Von were labelmates and friends and had collaborated various times, ranging from 2019's "Crazy Story" remix and "Twin Nem", and 2020's "All These Niggas", "Baguette's" and "Down Me".
+Lil Durk and King Von were labelmates and friends and had collaborated various times, ranging from 2019's "Crazy Story 2.0" and "Twin Nem", and 2020's "All These Niggas", "Baguette's" and "Down Me".
 Following Von's death, Lil Durk paid tribute to him on The Voice single, "Backdoor".

 Composition

 The song finds Von performing the chorus, with the duo delivering "ruthless" verses "full of threats and boasts". lab.fm and Hypebeast both called the song "menacing", while Contactmusic.com observed it as a "sinister" song: "The stripped back song has a dark under current, scored by a bass heavy piano that soundtracks the vocal sparring".